Horace William Petherick: Work as an illustrator

-Illustrations by Horace William Petherick for the book Hanbury Mills in 1872
+Illustrations by Petherick for the book Hanbury Mills in 1872

-This is an example of his illustrations for a book for young adults.
+These are examples of his illustrations for a book for young adults.

 Most book illustrations of the time were in black and white drawings for books for adults or young adults.
 Colour was only used for books for small children or for the frontispieces of other books.
 Houfe states that he specialised in children's stories, especially those with figures in costume.
 Petherick worked on several full colour books, including London Characters (1875) by Laura Valentine which showed 36 different occupations in London.
 Twenty-nine of the 11 x 7 cm vignettes on which the book was based were sold for £1,200 in 2007.

-Illustrations by Horace William Petherick for the book My Dog Tray in c.1880
+Illustrations by Petherick for the book My Dog Tray in c.1880

-This is an example of his coloured illustration for young children.
+These are examples of his coloured illustrations for young children.

 Work by Petherick can be found in the digital collections at: